-5. Deferred Gain on Qualified Emerging Technology Investments (QETI)
+5. Deferred Gain on Qualified Emerging Technology Investments (QETI) Citation: Section 208(9)(a)(14)

-Effective Date: Effective for tax years beginning on or after January 1,
+Effective Date: Effective for tax years beginning on or after January 1, 2015

 Description: A deferral of gain on the sale of a qualified emerging technology investment (QETI) is available to taxpayers for a QETI that is (1) held for more than 36 months and (2) rolled over into the purchase of a replacement QETI within 365 days.
 Gain deferred under this provision must be recognized when the replacement QETI is sold.
 However, gain on the sale of the replacement QETI can be deferred if another replacement QETI is acquired within 365 days.